 Welcome to Maps & Merlot!

 Hi, I’m Melissa, a wine-loving, bikini-addicted, whirlwind wanderer and also a full-time corporate finance manager.
-Let me specify –no, I’m not the location independent, digital nomad type that taps away on a laptop from the beaches in Bali–I’m the kind that drives to the same office and sits in the same gray cube every day for a 9-5 job.
+Let me specify –no, I’m not the location independent, digital nomad type that taps away on a laptop from the beaches in Bali–I’m the kind that drives to the same building and sits in the same office every day for a 9-5 job.
 But how can someone with such a basic life become a travel blogger?
 Let me tell you…

 Yes, I have a job, but having a job doesn’t signify an end of my love for adventure.
 With 15 vacation days, 9 holidays, and approximately 104 weekend days in a year, that gives me 128 days a year to tackle my ever-growing wanderlist (and yes, I did that math on an Excel spreadsheet because that’s who I am.)

 What’s Different About This Blog?

 I’ve read all of the travel blogs about people quitting their jobs, selling their possessions, and doing the “slow travel” thing for years at a time.
 But I’m not sure that’s me…I love the comforts of living near my family, having a career I enjoy (okay, the paycheck doesn’t hurt), and being able to go home after work to a nice pot of home cooked spaghetti (#teamgarlicbread for the win).